alobanov/alobanov.github.io/_bookmarks/2025-07-08-monospace.md

 ### 👾 [Monaspace](https://monaspace.githubnext.com/) <small class="superscript">for coding</small>

-Modern monospace font from GitHub designed for developers.
-The Neon variant is perfect for coding with its crisp and readable characters.
+Monospace family from GitHub — the Neon variant is the one for code.